Table of Contents

 The Eighth Amendment

-The eighth amendment prohibits cruel and unusual punishment, plus giving excessive fines or requiring excessive bail.
+The Eighth Amendment prohibits cruel and unusual punishment, as well as imposing excessive fines or requiring excessive bail.
 In the 18th century, people worried that a corrupt federal government could start using torture as punishment or to extract confessions.

-Like many other amendments, the limits of the eighth amendment are not written.
-One could argue that some punishments that still exist are cruel or unusual.
+Like many other amendments, the limits of the Eighth Amendment are not written.
+One could argue that some existing punishments are cruel or unusual.
 Solitary confinement is harmful enough that some consider it a form of torture.

 The Thirteenth Amendment